CloseX-One/.github/profile/README.md

 ## Hi there 👋

-🙋‍♀️ Introduction: We are currently a non-profit, personally-led organization, primarily focusing on and investing in artificial intelligence and automation projects.
-We also intend to release some interesting projects and tutorials in the near future.
+🙋‍♀️ Introduction:

+Why We Exist?
+We aim to create, use and share technology for the benefit and advancement of civilization.

+What are we?
+We are currently a flexible organization focused on Al exploration, software and hardware design, and technology sharing.

+What are our goals?
+Designing, re-imagining and creating a more exciting future.

 🌈 Name: CloseX, embodies our pursuit of the unknown, symbolizing our cosmic quest to explore uncharted realms, seamlessly merging artificial intelligence and automation with the boundless mysteries of the universe.

-Last Updated: Jan23 2024
+Last Updated: Feb 24 2024
 <!--

 **Here are some ideas to get you started:**